 Containerised Bioinformatics: Docker and other tools for reproducible analysis

 Containerisation is a method of bundling an application or pipeline with all its dependencies, from language runtimes like Python and R to the operating system itself.
 This technology has already revolutionised web development by providing a simple way to run web applications a in precisely controlled environment, regardless of which computer system they are running on.

-- How to distribute your container online
+- distribute your container online.

 Attendees are required to bring their own laptop computers.

 Windows users should have PuTTY installed before attending the workshop.